RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 ## CUSTOM FILTERS ##

-The plugin exposes three custom filters to help you adjust the plugin's JSON Payload that is sent to the BUS endpoint.
+The plugin exposes five custom filters to help you adjust the plugin's JSON Payload that is sent to the BUS endpoint.

 ### 1. Modifying the Publication Reason ###